Search

 What you will do as a volunteer:

-- Assist with the set-up, take-down, and cleaning of event equipment
+- Assist with the set-up and clean-up of games and activities

 - Adhere to all TRCA safety policies and procedures